-	X- type matrix chart is an extension to the T-type matrix chart to include one more data set.
+An X-type matrix chart extends the T-type matrix chart to include one more data set.

 When You Would Use an X-Type Matrix Diagram

-X-type matrix chart typically shows the significant relationships of four data sets.
-Compare the relationship between the adjacent groups.
+An X-type matrix chart typically shows the significant relationships of four data sets and compares the adjacent groups’ relationships.

 How to Make an X-Type Matrix Chart

-2 elements on the Y, 2 elements on the X.
+There are two elements on the Y-axis and two elements on the X-axis.

-Similar to the T-type matrix, place the two groups of data sets on the Y-axis and one data set on the X-axis (middle of two Y-axis data sets) and other data set on the left side of X-axis.
+Similar to the T-type matrix, place the two groups of data sets on the Y-axis and one data set on the X-axis (middle of two Y-axis data sets), and the other data set on the left side of X-axis.

 Example of Using an X-Type Matrix Chart